-Get on the trails
+Get on the trails in Rhinelander

 Rhinelander is surrounded by thousands of acres of public land, including the Oneida County Forest and the Northern Highland-American Legion State Forest.
 Scenic trails offer you a chance to really experience this Northwoods wilderness.
 Some trails are open for biking and others are perfect for a hike.
 Here are some of the best.

 Located just five miles south of Rhinelander, this relatively level trail offers 2.25 miles of hiking near Buck Lake.

 Explore 15 miles of trails winding through the forest and passing the shores of three different lakes.
 The trail is located 5.5 miles west of Highway 47 on Highway K.